synestergates788/OctaPHP/README.md

 // Produces: SELECT title, content, date FROM mytable
 ```
 $this->squeed->select() accepts an optional second parameter.
-If you set it to FALSE, squeedphp will not try to protect your field or table names with backticks.
+If you set it to FALSE, OctaPHP will not try to protect your field or table names with backticks.
 This is useful if you need a compound select statement.
 ```
 $this->squeed->select('(SELECT SUM(payments.amount) FROM payments WHERE payments.invoice_id=4') AS amount_paid', FALSE);
 $query = $this->squeed->get('mytable');